Last Updated March 17, 2022

 MILLY operates the Sites from the United States and the Sites are primarily directed at US persons.
 If you are located outside of the United States, please be advised that we process and store Personal Information in the United States.
 By using our Sites, you agree to the collection, use, transfer, and disclosure of your Personal Information, and that communications will be subject to the applicable laws in the United States.

 If you are a resident of the European Economic Area (EEA), please review Shopify’s and International Checkout’s privacy policies relating to EEA residents and their rights under EEA law, specifically the EU General Data Protection Regulation (GDPR).
 We use our reasonable commercial efforts to insure that all our service providers for our Sites have in place GDPR-compliant privacy policies, which may include the use of European Commission-approved Standard Contractual Clauses.

-MILLY is a subscriber to the EU-U.S. Privacy Shield Framework.
-We comply with laws governing the international transfer of Personal Data (as defined in the GDPR), typically through the execution of legally required service provider agreements incorporating, where applicable, standard contractual clauses approved for use by the European Union or other instructions that may be specified, updated, amended, replaced or superseded from time to time by the applicable regulatory authority.
+MILLY complies with applicable laws governing the international transfer of Personal Data from any EU service providers to us (as defined in the GDPR), typically through the execution of legally required service provider agreements incorporating, where applicable, standard contractual clauses approved for use by the European Union or other instructions that may be specified, updated, amended, replaced or superseded from time to time by the applicable regulatory authority.

 We will retain your Personal Data for as long as needed to provide our services to you or as needed to fulfill our own business and legal obligations, including resolving disputes, improving our services, maintaining security, preventing fraud, and meeting applicable regulatory requirements, as consistent with applicable law.
 We may retain non-personal data that has been sufficiently aggregated or anonymized for a longer period.